 Riley Keene

 Riley is a current senior at Merrimack College, majoring in psychology.
 Riley held an internship with CREST Collaborative, a school that works to break barriers and help every student learn.
-“During my internship I was exposed to a whole new population that I had never been around.
-Being at this school showed me the hardships of working in a school setting can bring, but most importantly, how much of a positive role model we are to them.”
+“During my internship I was exposed to a whole new population that I had never worked with before.
+Being at this school showed me the hardships working in a school setting can bring, but most importantly, how much of a positive role model we are in these settings.”

 Keene looks back at one of her courses in particular which helped train her for this internship.
 “A course that really helped me was Clinical Practices.
 This course heavily focused on working one-on-one with someone who is in a crisis and how to work with them.
 During the course, we were taught how to reiterate questions in statements and apply them to the conversation.
 We were also taught how to carefully listen to what the client was saying and trying to understand if there was an underlying message to their visit.
 A lot of the psychology, sociology and criminology courses have taught me how to work with different populations.”